Graph Dual-stream Convolutional Attention Fusion for Precipitation Nowcasting: Results and discussion

 \subsection{Changing graph size}

 The obtained overall test MSE values encompassing all regions are shown in Fig. \ref{fig:change_graph_size_all_node}.
-It can be seen that as the number of regions increases, the overall MSE increases, however, the proposed GD-CAF model surpasses the baseline persistence as well as the SmaAt-UNet model.
+It can be seen that as the number of regions increases, the overall MSE increases, however, the proposed GD-CAF model surpasses the baseline persistence, RainNet as well as the SmaAt-UNet model.

 Fig. \ref{fig:first_node_mse} visualizes the obtained test MSE of only target region $R1$, while the models are trained using different number of nodes.
 In addition, the obtained results of other tested metrics are shown in Table \ref{tab:change_graph_nodes}.
 When examining a single target region R1, GD-CAF surpasses SmaAt-UNet when the input graph exceeds a size of 1.
 Notably, the Mean Squared Error (MSE) for SmaAt-UNet gradually decreases as the number of nodes or regions grows, hitting its minimum with 4 input nodes.
 Yet, post this threshold, the MSE begins to rise.
 Conversely, for GD-CAF, the MSE continues to decline with an increasing number of nodes, even surpassing four regions.
 This suggests that GD-CAF effectively learns and leverages the correlations among these distinct regions for enhanced nowcasting.
 Meanwhile, the performance of the persistence model remains consistent, unaffected by changes in graph size.
 Additionally, Fig. \ref{fig:improvement_every_region} illustrates the individual improvement achieved for each region when employing GD-CAF compared to SmaAt-UNet.
 The most significant improvements are observed in $R2$, $R3$, $R4$, and $R6$.